Good to know

-The SK8-Hi production was put to halt some time during its peak because they could not keep up with the high demand.
+The SK8-Hi production was put to a halt sometime during its peak because it could not keep up with the high demand.
 From California, the brand chose to move the production to China just to keep up with the high call of the public of having their pair.

 The SK8-Hi is considered more intensive compared to the Authentic and the Slip-on.
 Vans added stitching, materials, padding, and folding for style and durability.
 In the 80s, Vans was able to penetrate the music scene.
 Some musicians who are also skateboarders were seen sporting the SK8-Hi.

-Various iterations molded from the SK8-Hi was launched in the market intended to cater multiple kinds of consumers.
-One is the Checkerboard SK8-Hi which features same fundamentals of the SK8-Hi and enhanced with eccentric checkerboard print.
+Various iterations molded from the SK8-Hi were launched in the market intended to cater to multiple kinds of consumers.
+One is the Checkerboard SK8-Hi which features the same fundamentals as the SK8-Hi and enhanced with eccentric checkerboard print.

 - It has the signature waffle-pattern rubber outsole that delivers superb grip on and off the board.

-- It has leather jazz stripe and branding on the tongue and heel.
+- It has a leather jazz stripe and branding on the tongue and heel.